siderolabs/talos/docs/content/configuration/osd.md

     weight: 10
 ---

-The `osd` service enforces a high level of security by utilizing mutual TLS for authentication and authorization.
+The `osd` service enforces a high level of security by using mutual TLS for authentication and authorization.
 In this section we will configure mutual TLS by generating the certificates for the servers (`osd`) and clients (`osctl`).

 ### Cluster Owners

 We recommend that the configuration of `osd` be performed by a cluster owner.
-A cluster owner should be a person of authority within an organization.
-Perhaps a director, manager, or senior member of a team.
+A cluster owner should be a person of authority within an organization, perhaps a director, manager, or senior member of a team.
 They are responsible for storing the root CA, and distributing the PKI for authorized cluster administrators.

 ### Cluster Administrators

-The authorization to use `osctl` should be granted to a person fit for cluster administration.
+The authorization to use `osctl` should be granted to a person responsible for cluster administration.
 As a cluster administrator, the user gains access to the out-of-band management tools offered by Talos.

 ## Configuring `osd`